The English Language nouns Queue and Row have related meanings, but they are different, as I shall explain, using British English examples.

 "Excuse me, there is a queue; don't push in, please join at the back."

 Row (noun) is a line of objects or people next to each other.
-While a queue implies people waiting for their turn, a row is normally a static line of people, or objects.
-Objects in a row might be placed in an order, for example from the smallest to the largest object, but this is not necessary a row.
+While a queue implies things will be processed one-by-one, a row is a static line of people or objects.
+Objects in a row might be placed in an order, for example from the smallest to the largest object, but this is not necessary for a row.
 A row is normally thought of as being objects next to each other, that is side-by-side, not lined up one in front of another.
 For objects in a line front-to-back, it is normally called a line.
 A row does not have an implicit direction, so it has two ends, not a head and a back.
-If objects are placed in a circle so there are no ends, then it is not called a row, it is called a circle, for example "a circle of stones".
-A row must have a minimum of two objects, but in almost all cases it will have at least three, as two objects next to each other would be called a pair or a couple, for example "a couple of chairs".
+If objects are placed in a circle so there are no ends, then it is not called a row, for example "a circle of stones".
+A row must have a minimum of three objects, as two objects next to each other would be called a pair or a couple, for example "a couple of chairs".

 "Please arrange the chairs in a row along the back wall."

 "Hi everyone, please form a row over here and Megan and I will choose the teams."